-Simple theoretical analyses predict multiple stable states for 1) single species dynamics via the Allee effect, 2) two-species competitive interactions characterized by unstable coexistence, 3) some predator-prey interactions, and 4) some systems combining predation and competition \cite{knowlton1992thresholds}.
-The theoretical models of multiple stable states are usually represented by a system of dynamical equations characterizing the evolution of the species' states.
-If the equation describing the transformation of the state in the ecosystem is nonlinear, there may be multiple stable states with all species present; If the system of equations governing the species is linear, then only one stable state exists with all the species present.
-Yet, there may exist other stable states with some of the species absent \cite{lewontin1969meaning}.
-For perturbations to state variables, state shifts have most often been achieved experimentally by species removal or addition \cite{sutherland1974multiple, paine1966food}.
-For example, overfishing is a classic case in which a new interior community state may arise simply through changes to the size of the fish population \cite{beisner2003alternative}.
-Two species Lotka-Volterra competition is a case where the interior coexistence equilibrium may be unstable, and alternative states arise through the extinction of one population \cite{paine1966food, law1993alternative}.
-The parameter changes \cite{scheffer2001catastrophic, dent2002multiple} may alter the location of a single equilibrium point, or may transiently result in destabilization of the current state, permitting the system to reach an alternative, locally stable equilibrium point, which may or may not exist before the parameter perturbation.
+Many theoretical models \cite{may1977thresholds} have demonstrated complex ecological system dynamics with multiple stable states.
+Simple theoretical analyses predict multiple stable states for 1) single-species dynamics via the Allee effect, 2) two-species competitive interactions characterized by unstable coexistence, 3) some predator-prey interactions, and 4) some systems combining predation and competition \cite{knowlton1992thresholds}.
+The theoretical models of multiple stable states are usually represented by a system of dynamical equations characterizing the evolution of species' states.
+If the equation describing the state's transformation in the ecosystem is nonlinear, then multiple stable states with all species present may exist.
+If the equations governing the species are linear, only one stable state exists in which all species are present.
+Nevertheless, other stable states in which some of the species are absent may exist \cite{lewontin1969meaning}.

+For perturbations to state variables, state shifts have most often been achieved experimentally by the removal or addition of species \cite{sutherland1974multiple}.
+For example, overfishing is a classic case in which a new interior community state may arise simply through changes in the size of the fish population \cite{beisner2003alternative}.
+Two-species Lotka-Volterra competition is a case in which the interior coexistence equilibrium may be unstable and in which alternative states arise through the extinction of one population \cite{law1993alternative}.
+Parameter changes \cite{scheffer2001catastrophic} may alter the location of a single equilibrium point or result in the transient destabilization of the current state, allowing the system to reach an alternative, locally stable equilibrium point that may not have existed before the parameter perturbations occurred.

 These results support the notion that complex ecosystems maintain multiple stable states.
-In the following, we will review four sample models with multiple stable states in low-dimensional ecosystems.
+In the following section, we review four representation models with multiple stable states in ecosystems.